 - Collection Number

-- Correspondence, writings, and photographs of early Washington resident and steamboat Captain
+- This collection contains correspondence, writings, and photographs of early Washington resident and steamboat Captain William Polk Gray.

 - Whitman College and Northwest Archives